Prices of Azerbaijani oil continue to rise

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port reached $49.66 per barrel on Dec.17, having risen by 67 cents compared to the previous price.
+The price of URALS with shipment from the port reached $49.43 per barrel on Dec.23, having risen by 92 cents compared to the previous price.

-The cost of a barrel of Brent Dated oil, produced in the North Sea, made up $51.36 per barrel, growing by 71 cents compared to the previous price.
+The cost of a barrel of Brent Dated oil, produced in the North Sea, made up $51.27 per barrel, increasing by 97 cents compared to the previous price.

 ---